DELUUXE/deluxify/README.md

 - spotify title at the top that also changes color dynamicly
 - fullscreen view has background of blurred cover art
 - dark theme
-- changable background (does require a little bit of css knowledge)
+- changeable background (does require a little bit of css knowledge)

 ## origin